+To keep your lawn looking good you need to feed it regularly.
 If you have a large lawn, invest in a wheeled lawn feeder for a fast and accurate job.
-Apply fertiliser to grass when rain is forecast, so that it gets washed down to the roots and to stop it burning the leaf blades.
-If it doesn’t rain, water the fertiliser in well.
+Apply fertiliser to grass when rain is forecast, so that it gets washed down to the roots and to stop it burning the leaf blades – an organic fertiliser will aid long term lawn health, over chemical alternatives.
+If it doesn’t rain, water the fertiliser in with a hose or watering can.
 Your grass should look greener within a week.
 Lawns typically need a feed in spring and midsummer.

-It’s easy to make bare patch fillers for your lawn.
+Rather than letting bare patches spoil the look of your lawn it’s easy to sow grass seed over the raked soil.
+Alternatively, make fillers from unused turf.
 When reshaping the lawn, collect up the strips and place them 5cm apart in a compost-filled seed tray, then grow them on outside or in a cold frame.

 To replace the bare patch, cut out a square or rectangle around the area and, using a hand trowel, dig up the soil in the rectangle to whatever depth of soil your new turf strip is.
 Gently lay the turf, cut to fit, over the patch.
 Firm it down so that there are no gaps and your new turf is no higher or lower than your existing lawn.